Minimizing the size of your CSS files

 Add these CSS declarations, classes, or any substring of these text to the

-will not remove any CSS that contains these substring.
+Dynamic CSS Selectorsetting and the plugin will not remove any CSS that contains these substring.